What is Debt Consolidation?

 Debt Consolidation With a Loan

-A debt consolidation loan is the act of taking out one loan to pay several smaller loans, preferably at a reduced interest rate from the rates of the smaller loans, since many credit cards have interest rates in the teens to high twenties in terms of percentage points.
+A debt consolidation loan is an act of taking out one loan to pay several smaller loans, preferably at a reduced interest rate from the rates of the smaller loans, since many credit cards have interest rates in the teens to the high twenties in terms of percentage points.
 In some cases, due to the interest rates being lower, individuals may obtain a smaller monthly payment.